 Our plastic surgery resident training is legendary.
 Because of the excellence of our faculty and our leadership in state-of-the-art reconstructive and aesthetic care and groundbreaking research, the plastic surgeons we train are exposed to discoveries that have benefitted patients worldwide.
 This ranges from new and unique ways of reconstructing breasts, to innovations in wound care and advances in cosmetic and reconstructive surgery.

 In the 20 years that I have been Chair of the Department of Plastic Surgery, UT Southwestern Medical Center has accomplished much and has seen immense progress.
-We have built upon our outstanding medical school and research center of excellence, with five Nobel laureates, to become a superb academic health center for clinical medicine.
+We have built upon our outstanding medical school and research center of excellence, with six Nobel laureates, to become a superb academic health center for clinical medicine.

 Tomorrow’s medicine is being practiced today and on display in the Department of Plastic Surgery at UT Southwestern Medical Center.